Investors wipe $3 billion off China's ZTE as U.S. settlement sinks in

 U.S. lawmakers have attacked Washington’s agreement with ZTE and plan legislation to roll it back, citing intelligence warnings that ZTE poses a national security threat.

-ZTE, with a market value of about $20 billion before its shares were suspended in April, is the world’s No.4 telecom equipment maker after Huawei Technologies [HWT.UL], Ericsson (ERICb.ST) and Nokia (NOKIA.HE).
+ZTE, with a market value of about $20 billion before its shares were suspended in April, is the world’s No.4 telecom equipment maker after Huawei Technologies [HWT.UL], Ericsson and Nokia.

 Additional reporting by Donny Kwok; Editing by Stephen Coates